-Tenure rights are recognized as an important prerequisite for the sustainable management of natural resources.
+Clear and secure tenure rights are recognized as an important prerequisite for the sustainable management of natural resources.
 Tenure, as a “bundle of rights”, is at minimum the right to access, the right to make management decisions and the right to withdraw resources from a particular area.
-In countries across Latin America, Africa and Asia where such rights are effectively enforced, they have been associated with lower deforestation rates and as cost-effective climate change mitigation options (Stevens et al 2014, Ding et al 2016).
-Tenure rights for local communities have at some cases brought substantial livelihood benefits, such as the extensive numbers of community forest user groups in Nepal or the proliferation of small-scale timber enterprises in Mexico.
+In countries across Latin America, Africa and Asia where such rights are effectively enforced, they have been associated with lower deforestation rates and as pre-conditions for cost-effective community led climate change mitigation options (Stevens et al 2014, Ding et al 2016).
+Tenure rights for local communities have also brought substantial livelihood benefits especially in combination with other measures to target the poorest members of communities, as shown from 30 years of community forest user groups in Nepal (Hobley, Mary, 2017) or the proliferation of small-scale timber enterprises in Mexico.
+Secure tenure also reduces the risk of forest conversion and diversion of both cash and subsistence benefits on which the poorest depend.

 The global trend over the last two decades is one of decentralization of forest tenure from national governments to local communities and private ownership.
-The vast majority of the recognition of community tenure rights has been taking place in low and middle-income countries (LMICs), predominantly in Latin America.
+Recognition of community tenure rights has been mainly taking place in low and middle-income countries (LMICs), predominantly in Latin America.
 Still, public ownership accounted for 76% of all forestland in 2010, or 3,040 million hectares (FAO 2015).
 Comparing tenure data is challenging due to differences in methodology and definitions used between various sources.
 As of 2013, 416 million hectares of the world’s forests were under community ownership in 52 countries representing nearly 90% of the global forest area (RRI 2014), while individuals and firms owned another 397 million hectares.
 These are higher numbers than FAO reports, which rely on official country statistics.
 The spread of devolution of tenure rights is also extremely uneven across countries and regions.
 In Africa, governments hold on to almost all of the land, with only marginal ownership rights designated to local communities, while Latin American countries have implemented significant forest tenure reforms where governments now administer less than half of the forests (Ibid).

 Table 1 gives a range of forests under different ownership types based on FAO (2015) and RRI (2014) data.
 It is important to remember that these numbers only include statutory land that has been legally recognized.
 Substantial amounts of land are de facto managed by local communities and Indigenous Peoples but without legal recognition, especially across Africa where customary land rights prevail.
 It also excludes land that are designated and partially under community control, which can be close to another 100 million hectares of forestland.
 All in all the real proportion of forests under community and smallholder management is significantly higher, and can be as high as up to 28% of the world’s forest area (Gilmour 2016).